Do You Know About These FREE Library Membership Perks?!

 Sewing Machines

 I was surprised to find out that my library loans Sewing Machines!
-Completely free to check out when you use your library card.
+They’re completely free to check out when you use your library card.
 I checked around and it seems like quite a few libraries offer this service.
 This is a great way to give sewing a try before spending a lot of money on one of your own.

 Image Credit: Pontiac Public Library